scottfalbo/reading-notes/class-201-01-notes.md

     ```
 + **Events**: Programs are designed to do different things when the user interacts with them.
     + > An **event** is the computer's way of saying, "Hey, this just happened."
-    + > When an eveny happens it can be used to trigger a specific section of code.
+    + > When an event happens it can be used to trigger a specific section of code.
 Scripts use event to trigger different functionality.
 + **Methods**: Methods represent things the user can do with an object.
 Methods can retireve or update the values of an objects properties.
 It's basically a *property with a value of a function*.

 **Putting it all together**